Close to Perfect

 Food and Beverages

 The chef and staff at Faraways are excellent.
-Like Faraway Cayes land-based operation, the lodge chefs and staff have been trained by several culinary professionals flown in from the United State.
-Using local delights such as lobster and fresh fish that may have just been swimming and vegetables and local fruit, the chefs put together a fantastic and diverse menu.
-Breakfasts and dinners are served in a screened-in dining and bar area while lunches are had while fishing or a quick run back to the lodge then heading back out to fish the remainder of the afternoon.
+Like Faraway Cayes land-based operation, the lodge chefs and staff have been trained by several culinary professionals flown in from the United States.
+Using local delights such as lobster and fresh fish, vegetables, and local fruit, the chefs put together a fantastic and diverse menu.
+Breakfasts and dinners are served in a screened-in dining and bar area, while lunches are either had on the water or at the lodge between fishing sessions.

 Typical Length of Stay